 Ma Rainey’s Black Bottom to be Penn Reading Project 2021

 On behalf of the President, Provost, and Council of Undergraduate Deans, we are pleased to announce that the 31st Penn Reading Project will be August Wilson’s play, Ma Rainey’s Black Bottom.
-Early in the summer, Penn’s incoming Class of 2025 will have access to the text and supporting materials; immediately before the start of classes, they will participate in small group discussions with other Penn students, faculty, and staff about the book and its ties to the ongoing Provost’s Academic Theme of Civic Engagement
+Penn’s incoming Class of 2025 will have access to the text and supporting materials and will participate in small group discussions with other Penn students, faculty, and staff about the book and its ties to the ongoing Provost’s Academic Theme of Civic Engagement.

 Ma Rainey’s Black Bottom